ashbaldry/vstsr/README.md

 The aim of `vstsr` is to make it easier to connect between R and Azure DevOps.

+**N.B.** This used to link to Visual Studio Team Services, as part of 1.1 release this will point to the Azure DevOps APIs instead.

 Commands will include getting repository information, git services and work item information.

 ## Installation